thomluther/ha-anker-solix/README.md

 ![python badge][python-shield]

 This Home Assistant custom component integration utilizes the [anker-solix Python library][anker-solix-api], allowing seamless integration with Anker Solix devices via the Anker cloud.
-It was specifically developped to monitor the Anker Solarbank E1600.
+It was specifically developed to monitor the Anker Solarbank E1600.
 Support for further Anker devices like solar micro-inverters (MI80) have been add to the Api library and are available through the integration.
 The Anker Power cloud also supports portable power stations (PPS) or home Power Panels which may be added in future once Api data structures for those devices is known.

-# 🚨 Work in progress, this is not released yet 🚨

 ## Disclaimer:

-**This custom component is an independent project and is not affiliated with Anker.
+🚨 **This custom component is an independent project and is not affiliated with Anker.
 It has been developed to provide Home Assistant users with tools to integrate the Solarbank E1600 into their smart home.
-Initially the Api library as well as the integration have been developped for monitoring of the Anker Solarbank only.
+Initially the Api library as well as the integration have been developed for monitoring of the Anker Solarbank only.
 Meanwhile also Anker inverters can be monitored and future enhancements may allow also modifications to their device settings.
-Any trademarks or product names mentioned are the property of their respective owners.**
+Any trademarks or product names mentioned are the property of their respective owners.** 🚨

 ## Usage terms and conditions:

 This integration utilizes an unofficial Python library to communicate with the Anker Power cloud server Api that is also used by the official Anker mobile app.
 The Api access or communication may change or break any time without notice and therefore also change or break the integration functionality.
-Furthermore the usage for the unofficial Api library may impose risks, such as device damage by improper settings or loss of manufacturer's warranty, whether is caused by improper usage, library failures, Api changes or other reasons.
+Furthermore, the usage for the unofficial Api library may impose risks, such as device damage by improper settings or loss of manufacturer's warranty, whether is caused by improper usage, library failures, Api changes or other reasons.

-**The user bears the sole risk for a possible loss of the manufacturer's warranty or any damage that may have been caused by use of this integration or the underlying Api python library.
+🚨 **The user bears the sole risk for a possible loss of the manufacturer's warranty or any damage that may have been caused by use of this integration or the underlying Api python library.
 Users must accept these conditions prior integration usage.
-A consent automatically includes future integration or Api library updates, which can extend the integration functionality for additional device settings or monitoring capabilities.**
+A consent automatically includes future integration or Api library updates, which can extend the integration functionality for additional device settings or monitoring capabilities.** 🚨

 ## Anker Account Information

 Because of the way the Anker cloud Api works, one account with e-mail/password cannot be used for the Anker mobile app and the cloud Api in parallel.
 The Anker cloud allows only one user request token per account at any time for security reasons.
 Each new authentication request by a client will create a new token and drop a previous token on the server.
-Therefore usage of this integration with your mobile app account will kick out your login in the mobile App.
+Therefore, usage of this integration with your mobile app account will kick out your login in the mobile App.
 However, starting with Anker mobile app release 2.0, you can share your defined power system(s) with 'family members'.
-Therefore it is recommended to create a second Anker account with a different e-mail address and share your defined power system(s) with the second account.
+It is recommended to create a second Anker account with a different e-mail address and share your defined power system(s) with the second account.

 **Attention:**

 System members cannot manage (yet) any devices of the shared system or view any of their details.
 You can only see the system overview in the app.
-Likewise it is the same behavior when using the Api: You cannot query device details with the shared account because you don't have the required permissions for this data.
+Likewise it is the same behaviour when using the Api: You cannot query device details with the shared account because you don't have the required permissions for this data.
 However, a shared account is sufficient to monitor the overview values through the integration without being restricted for using the main account in the Anker app to manage your device settings if needed.

 Since the current version of this integration does not support many setting capabilities, it is advised to use a shared account for the integration to monitor your power device values and integrate them into your home energy dashboards.
 The system owner account should be used in the Anker mobile app to maintain full control capabilities of your devices.